Writer/Surfer

 Brick and Mortar Surf Shops

 Finally, some brick and mortar surf shops have gotten savvy and developed slick online retail operations.
-Some examples include Jack’s Surfboards in Southern California, Cleanline Surf in Oregon, or REAL Watersports.
+Some examples include Cleanline Surf in Oregon, and REAL Watersports in the Outer Banks.
 There are lots of options.
 Depending on the shop, selection can be a mixed bag, which is the primary disadvantage.
 But, shops with established relationships with brands have the major advantage of carrying exclusive stock from board builders that none of the above retailers carry.

 Other Considerations When Buying a Surfboard Online